The RWH Programme objectives are to:

 - Promote a new water culture

-Since the inception of the program in 2008, NCWE systems have been installed in 33 Greek Islands including 19 Cycladic Islands: Syros, Tinos, Naxos, Heraklia, Koufonisia, Santorini, Ios, Anafi, Sikinos, Folegandros, Milos, Sifnos, Serifos, Paros, Antiparos, Kythnos, Kea, Andros and Amorgos, in all 12 islands of the Dodecanese: Rhodes, Chalki, Kastellorizo, Symi, Leros, Lipsi, Patmos, Astypalea, Kos, Tilos, Kalymnos and Agathonisi, as well as 2 islands of the Prefecture of Attica: Kythira and Antikythira.
+Since the inception of the program in 2008, NCWR systems have been installed in 33 Greek Islands and 1 coastal city including 19 Cycladic Islands: Syros, Tinos, Naxos, Heraklia, Koufonisia, Santorini, Ios, Anafi, Sikinos, Folegandros, Milos, Sifnos, Serifos, Paros, Antiparos, Kythnos, Kea, Andros and Amorgos, 12 islands of the Dodecanese: Rhodes, Chalki, Kastellorizo, Symi, Leros, Lipsi, Patmos, Astypalea, Kos, Tilos, Kalymnos and Agathonisi, 2 islands of the Prefecture of Attica: Kythira and Antikythira and the city of Thessaloniki.

 The projects and activities conducted within the RWH framework, aim to constitute a best practice model to be replicated in other communities in Greece and elsewhere in the Mediterranean.
 Among others, the RWH programme activities include:

-- Installation of new and reinstatement of existing RWH systems in selected public buildings and areas across 29 Greek Islands
+- Installation of new and reinstatement of existing RWH systems in selected public buildings and areas across its areas of operation

 - Pilot installation of a greywater recycling system and three water kiosks

 - Water Saving Activities through the distribution of water saving kits to households in water-scarce islands

 - Awareness raising and dissemination of Programme results through targeted events and/or conferences.